Silver Line (MBTA): Waterfront development

-On December 31, 2004, service began on routes SL2 to the Boston Marine Industrial Park and route SL3 to City Point – the latter running via Northern Avenue, Drydock Avenue, and Summer Street rather than D Street.
+On December 31, 2004, service began on routes SL2 to the Boston Marine Industrial Park and route SL3 to City Point – the latter running via Northern Avenue, Drydock Avenue, and Summer Street.
 Two days later, a Sunday-only Silver Line Way-Logan Airport shuttle service called "Silver Line Connector" began operation to meet a legal commitment to begin airport service that month.
 The existing surface routes in the Seaport were discontinued or rerouted in January.
 Due to a lack of available dual-mode buses, CNG shuttles operated on the surface sections of the SL2 and SL3 routes from January 5 to March 14, 2005.
 On March 26, the two routes were combined on nights and weekends.
 On April 9, weekday SL3 service was extended from City Point to a loop on Farragut Road.
 On May 28, 2005, the two routes were combined at all times as the SL2/3.
 This freed up buses for SL1 service to Logan Airport, which began on June 1.
 As more buses entered service, the SL2 and SL3 were re-split into separate routes (except nights and weekends) on August 20, and the Farragut Road loop was cut due to noise complaints from residents.
 On October 15, City Point service was cut on nights and weekends.
 The planned SL4 route to Andrew, expected to begin service in 2005, was never implemented.